What is a trie?

 Your library should support a

-which takes a substring and the selected suggestion.
+which takes a suggested word.
 You

 will need to record this selection in your trie and use it

-to influence future selections to make.
+to influence future suggestions.

 Here’s what that interaction model should look like:

-const CompleteMe = require ("./lib/complete_me") const text = "/usr/share/dict/words" var completion = new CompleteMe let dictionary = fs.readFileSync(text).toString().trim().split('\n') completion.populate(dictionary) completion.suggest("piz") => ["pize", "pizza", "pizzeria", "pizzicato", "pizzle", ...] completion.select(pizzeria") completion.suggest("piz") => ["pizzeria", "pize", "pizza", "pizzicato", "pizzle", ...]
+const CompleteMe = require ("./lib/complete_me") const text = "/usr/share/dict/words" var completion = new CompleteMe let dictionary = fs.readFileSync(text).toString().trim().split('\n') completion.populate(dictionary) completion.suggest("piz") => ["pize", "pizza", "pizzeria", "pizzicato", "pizzle", ...] completion.select("pizzeria") completion.suggest("piz") => ["pizzeria", "pize", "pizza", "pizzicato", "pizzle", ...]

 Next week you will create a Weather App that needs an autocomplete feature.
 Package your complete-me trie in a node module so that you can import it into future projects.
 (Note: don’t publish to npm, you can install your package from github)

 Front Facing Application

 See if you can implement a front facing application for your